Born: 1698, Wyke

 and cleave to the crucified Saviour, and then rea-

-ched out his trembling hand to bless and assure
+ched out his trembling hand to bless

 them, that if they should cleave to their Saviour